 The Council is dependent on profit generating investment activity to achieve a balanced revenue budget.
 The table below shows the extent to which the expenditure planned to meet the service delivery objectives and place making role of the Council is dependent on achieving the expected net profit from investments over the lifecycle of the Medium-Term Financial Plan.
-The Council maintains large reserves to mitigate the impact of any loss of revenue income from its commercial properties, and monitors performance quarterly in order to ensure any possible impact can be identified, controlled and managed as effectively as possible
+The Council maintains reserves to mitigate the impact of any loss of revenue income from its commercial properties and monitors performance quarterly to ensure any possible impact can be identified, controlled, and effectively managed.